scipy-conference/scipy_proceedings/papers/bussonnier/papyri.rst

       body

 While technically there is no space before the ``::``, docutils and sphinx allow this, but it fails in tree-sitter with an error node.
-We can check error nodes, un-parse, add heuristics to restore a proper syntax and parse the new node.
+We check for error nodes, un-parse, and add heuristics to restore a proper syntax and parse again  to obtain the new node.

 Alternatively a number of directive like ``warnings``, ``notes`` ``admonitions`` still contain valid RST.
 Instead of storing the directive with